Australia largely beat the virus. But it left thousands of residents stranded abroad.

 They had heard of a mysterious coronavirus emerging from China but weren’t too worried.
 Canada had reported only 12 cases, and the family was scheduled to fly home four weeks later.

-Today, the Jeffries are stuck in a rented house near Winnipeg, unable to return to Perth because of draconian Australian entry restrictions that have stranded tens of thousands of Australian citizens and residents overseas.
+Today, the Jeffries are stuck in a rented house near Winnipeg, unable to return to Perth because of Australian entry restrictions that have stranded tens of thousands of Australian citizens and residents overseas.

 As a group, they form part of an unexpected phenomenon of the pandemic: displaced people of the developed world.
 And for Australians overseas or with loved ones abroad, the tyranny of distance — a largely bygone concern conquered by jet travel — is once again very real.